Why contact lens solutions need a green fix

 Recycling and disposal options

 Numerous companies have implemented plans to generate less waste by making recycling more accessible.
-One of the best ways to do this is to incorporate more recycled and recyclable materials into the product manufacturing process.
+One way to do this is to incorporate more recycled and recyclable materials into the product manufacturing process.
 This also makes it easier for you as a consumer to practice your own sustainability initiatives.

-These programs accept items that your household recycling program may not take.
+Some programs are available that accept items that your household recycling program may not take.
 So, before you throw away anymore contact lens care supplies, check to see if any products can be recycled instead.
 For example:

 Household recycling programs typically accept:

-If you aren’t sure what items will be accepted, check with your local recycling authority or TerraCycle drop-off location.
+If you aren’t sure what items will be accepted, check with your local recycling authority.
 You may be able to recycle more than you think.

 The future of sustainable contact solutions